-Electronic Health Records Online Training Program at Allied School
+Electronic Health Records Online Training Program

 In a revolutionary effort to improve the way patient data is accurately maintained in a variety of health care settings, our medical industry is undergoing a historical transition from traditional paper records to digital records.